scality/Zenko/docs/docsource/operation/account_operations/manage_access_keys.rst

    .. image:: ../../graphics/root_user_access_keys_dialog.PNG

 #.
-Save the Secret Access Key ID by clicking the copy button, and save it in a secure location
+Save the Secret Access key ID by clicking the copy button, and save it in a secure location.

    .. image:: ../../graphics/close_button.PNG